angular-schule/website-articles/blog/2020-01-everything-github/README.md

     Please make sure that it has this access:
    ![repo access](./screenshot_5_repo-access.png)

-2. Open up your Angular app's Github repo.
+2. Open up your Angular app's GitHub repo.

 3. Go to **Settings** > **Secrets** and click on **Add a new secret**.

     ![add new secret](./screenshot_5_add-new-secret.png)

-    Secrets are encrypted environment variables and only exposed to selected Github Actions.
+    Secrets are encrypted environment variables and only exposed to selected GitHub Actions.
     GitHub automatically redacts secrets printed to the log, but you should avoid printing secrets to the log intentionally.

 4. Create a secret with name `GH_TOKEN` and paste your token (which you copied in step 1) in value.